VirtusLab/besom/README.md

    "org.virtuslab" %% "besom-core" % "0.0.1-SNAPSHOT"
    ))
    ```
-This just informs your IDE about the existence of infrastructure module Do not remove dependencies from `project.scala` they are necessary in both places.
+This just informs your IDE about the existence of the infrastructure module Do not remove dependencies from `project.scala` they are necessary in both places.

 ## Tips
 - Pass `Context` everywhere you are using Pulumi, for example when you are creating a resource.